pydata/xarray/FLEXIBLE_INDEXES_NOTES.md

 Xarray provides a variety of Dataset/DataArray operations affecting the coordinates and where simply dropping the index(es) is not desirable.
 For example:

-- Multi-coordinate indexes could be reduced to single coordinate indexes, like in `.reset_index()` or `.sel()` applied on a subset of the levels of a `pandas.MultiIndex` and that internally call `MultiIndex.droplevel` and `MultiIndex.get_loc_level`, respectively.
-There should be some API for wrapping this functionality in `XarrayIndex`.
+- multi-coordinate indexes could be reduced to single coordinate indexes
+  - like in `.reset_index()` or `.sel()` applied on a subset of the levels of a `pandas.MultiIndex` and that internally call `MultiIndex.droplevel` and `MultiIndex.get_loc_level`, respectively
-- Indexes may be indexed themselves, like `pandas.Index` implements `__getitem__()`.
-When indexing their corresponding coordinate(s), e.g., via `.sel()` or `.isel()`, those indexes should be indexed too.
-This wouldn't be supported by all Xarray indexes, though.
-Some indexes that can't be indexed could still be automatically (re)built in the new Dataset/DataArray, like for example building a new `KDTree` index from the selection of a subset of an initial collection of data points.
-This is not always desirable, though, as indexes may be expensive to build.
-A more reasonable option would be to explicitly re-build the index, e.g., using `.set_index()`.
+- indexes may be indexed themselves
+  - like `pandas.Index` implements `__getitem__()`
+  - when indexing their corresponding coordinate(s), e.g., via `.sel()` or `.isel()`, those indexes should be indexed too
+  - this might not be supported by all Xarray indexes, though
+- some indexes that can't be indexed could still be automatically (re)built in the new Dataset/DataArray
+  - like for example building a new `KDTree` index from the selection of a subset of an initial collection of data points
+  - this is not always desirable, though, as indexes may be expensive to build
+  - a more reasonable option would be to explicitly re-build the index, e.g., using `.set_index()`
 - Dataset/DataArray operations involving alignment (see [Section 2.6](#26-using-indexes-for-data-alignment))

 ### 2.5 Using indexes for data selection

 One main use of indexes is label-based data selection using the DataArray/Dataset `.sel()` method.
 This refactoring would introduce a number of API changes that could go through some depreciation cycles:

-- The keys of the mapping given to `indexers` (or the names of `indexer_kwargs`) would not correspond to only dimension names but could be the name of any coordinate that has an index
+- the keys of the mapping given to `indexers` (or the names of `indexer_kwargs`) would not correspond to only dimension names but could be the name of any coordinate that has an index
-- For a `pandas.MultiIndex`, if no dimension-coordinate is created by default (see [Section 2.2.4](#224-implicit-coordinates)), providing dict-like objects as indexers should be depreciated
+- for a `pandas.MultiIndex`, if no dimension-coordinate is created by default (see [Section 2.2.4](#224-implicit-coordinates)), providing dict-like objects as indexers should be depreciated
-- There should be the possibility to provide additional options to the indexes that support specific selection features (e.g., Scikit-learn's `BallTree`'s `dualtree` query option to boost performance).
-The best API is not trivial here, since `.sel()` may accept indexers passed to several indexes (which should still be supported for convenience and compatibility), and indexes may have similar options with different semantics.
-We could introduce a new parameter like `index_options: Dict[XarrayIndex, Dict[str, Any]]` to pass options grouped by index.
+- there should be the possibility to provide additional options to the indexes that support specific selection features (e.g., Scikit-learn's `BallTree`'s `dualtree` query option to boost performance).
+  - the best API is not trivial here, since `.sel()` may accept indexers passed to several indexes (which should still be supported for convenience and compatibility), and indexes may have similar options with different semantics
+  - we could introduce a new parameter like `index_options: Dict[XarrayIndex, Dict[str, Any]]` to pass options grouped by index
-- The `method` and `tolerance` parameters are specific to `pandas.Index` and would not be supported by all indexes.
-Probably best is to eventually pass those arguments as `index_options`.
+- the `method` and `tolerance` parameters are specific to `pandas.Index` and would not be supported by all indexes: probably best is to eventually pass those arguments as `index_options`
+- the list valid indexer types might be extended in order to support new ways of indexing data, e.g., unordered selection of all points within a given range
+  - alternatively, we could reuse existing indexer types with different semantics depending on the index, e.g., using `slice(min, max, None)` for unordered range selection

 With the new data model proposed here, once ambiguous situation may occur when indexers are given for several coordinates that share the same dimension but not the same index, e.g., from the example in [Section 1](#1-data-model):